Attero to invest Rs 300 crore on ramping up battery recycling capacity | Business

 Attero Recycling, which caters to both Indian and global manufacturing majors across electronic and automobile segments, including Samsung, LG, Acer, Whirlpool, Oppo, Vivo, Toyota, plans to foray into the global markets in early 2022.
 India, at present, generates over 50,000 tonnes of lithium-ion battery waste every year.
 Through this enhanced capacity, Attero Recycling envisions to capture 22 per cent of the total potential market size by October 2022.

-Gupta said Attero Recycling is likely to close a deal with Tesla for supply of recycled products.
-The company has so far raised Rs 14 crore capital including Rs 2.5 crore in debt.
+Gupta said Attero Recycling is likely to close a deal with Tesla for the supply of recycled products.
+The company has so far raised Rs 140 crore capital including Rs 25 crore in debt.
 Founded in 2008, by Rohan Gupta and Nitin Gupta, Attero is India's only clean tech company that is focused on producing sustainable materials such as cobalt, tin, nickel, copper, silver and gold completing the circular economy value chain.

 The company currently has 90 per cent market share of automobiles and electronic OEMs.
 Strengthening the EV ecosystem, Attero Recycling has also partnered with MG Motors to recycle Li-ion batteries fitted in the brand's ZS EV units.
 Nitin Gupta said Attero Recycling is eyeing an initial public offering (IPO) in the next two to three years.